 Bitmaps can quickly consume application's available memory budget leading to an application crash due to the dreaded exception:

-java.lang.OutofMemoryError: bitmap size exceeds VM budget
+java.lang.OutofMemoryError: bitmap size exceeds VM budget.

 So working with limited memory, ideally we only want to load a lower resolution version of image in memory.The lower resolution version should match the size of the UI component that displays it.For this we have to consider some factors.

-• Estimated memory usage of loading the full image in memory.
+- Estimated memory usage of loading the full image in memory.

-• Amount of memory you are willing to commit to loading this image given any other memory requirements of your application.
+- Amount of memory you are willing to commit to loading this image given any other memory requirements of your application.

-• Screen size and density of the current device.
+ImageViewor UI component that the image is to be loaded into. - Screen size and density of the current device.

 Here is another simple example for sampling the images.